National Democratic Party (Egypt): 2010 parliamentary elections

 The National Democratic Party of Egypt secured 420 of the 508 seats in the country's December 2010 elections for the lower house of parliament, the Majlis al-Shaab.
-The Muslim Brotherhood, which held roughly a fifth (88 seats) of parliament seats before the elections, won zero seats.
+The Muslim Brotherhood, which held roughly a fifth (88 seats) of parliament seats before the elections, won only one seat.
 Many human rights groups and NGOs decried the elections as fraudulent.
 The United States and the European Union also criticized the poll.
 The regime widely viewed the elections as a tightening of power in preparation for the following year's presidential elections.

 In the first round of voting, the NDP won 209 of 211 seats.
 The Wafd Party won the other two seats, down from five in the prior parliament.
 After the near sweep of the first round of voting, both the Muslim Brotherhood and the Wafd Party withdrew from the second round of voting and boycotted them, citing fraud and voter intimidation.
 Egyptian rights groups called for the results to be annulled, and Amnesty International said that at least eight people had died in election-related violence.